 My name is Edward (Ed) Caldwell.
-I started out in my younger years as Eddie then in 3rd grade became Eddy and after teendom, Ed which sounds more grown up.
+I started my younger years as Eddie then in 3rd grade became Eddy and after teendom, Ed which I thought sounded more grown up.
+Someday maybe I will.
 I answer to most anything.
 Some people call me Mister Ed after the 1960's TV star.
+I consider that high praise.
 I'm married with two daughters and more than one cat.
 I have a distant background as a professional artist and a less distant background as an electronics technician.
 I'm currently employed as a circuit board designer, the computer aided design (CAD) part of an engineering team that produces electronic circuit board assemblies.
 For the past several years, most of my work has been centered on circuit boards that help make the internet operate.

 I can be reached by email at email@example.com